syncfusion-content/winui-docs/winui/themes.md

 Themes provide a sense of visual continuity for the Windows apps.
 It allows you to customize the appearance of the application.
-The theme affects the colors of the Control's background, foreground, border brush, font, etc.
+The theme affects the colors of the Controls' background, foreground, border brush, font, etc.

 ## Supported themes